adamr7777/memesManager/src/backlog.md

 #make a more detailed error message for create memes(desktop firefox) <completed
 #'warning: validateDOMNesting(...): <h5> cannot appear as a descendant of <p>.' when reading comments <completed
 #delete comments? <completed
+#make so that the comments from the meme-template persists when transfered to the CompletedMemes <completed
+#both texts starting position should be in the middle <completed
+#make bigger and cooler font <completed
+#review spelling of conditionPrompt at context removeMeme() <completed
+#refactor const intructions at Memecard  // refactor url to some sort of key <completed
+#delete comments from removeMeme() at context and from every component <completed